a4a/2014-JRC-crse/README.md

 ## Location
 - EC JRC, Ispra, Italy.

+## Registration

+- The deadline for registration is 11th July 2014
+- Each participant must register in https://jrc-meeting-registration.jrc.ec.europa.eu/Home/tabid/36/Default.aspx .
+The registration can be incomplete regarding accomodation and travel details and updated later.
+- The JRC will issue an official invitation letter.

 ## Getting there
 - Nearest airports are Milano Malpensa (MXP) and Milano Linate (LIN).
-- Transport between airport and Barza will be organized and provided free of charge by JRC.
+- Transport between airport and Ispra will be organized and provided free of charge by JRC.

 ## Accommodation

 - There's a block reservation in Hotel Europa.
 - The participants that want to stay in Hotel Europa should mark it on the registration.
 - JRC will book the rooms but the participants will have to pay, ~65 euros per night.

-## Registration

-- The deadline for registration is 11th July 2014
-- Each participant must register in https://jrc-meeting-registration.jrc.ec.europa.eu/Home/tabid/36/Default.aspx .
-- The JRC will issue an official invitation letter.

 ## Costs